-The Klein Project is inspired by Felix Klein’s famous book Elementary Mathematics from an Advanced Standpoint, published one century ago.
+The Klein Project is an IMU/ICMI project that began in 2008, with the aim of producing mathematics resources for secondary teachers on contemporary mathematics.
+It was inspired by Felix Klein’s book Elementary Mathematics from an Advanced Standpoint, first published 100 years earlier.
 It is intended as a stimulus for mathematics teachers, so to help them to make connections between the mathematics they teach, or can be asked to teach, and the field of mathematics, while taking into account the evolution of this field over the last century.

 International Design Team

-The project is managed by an international Design Team consisting of:
+The project is currently managed by an international Design Team consisting of seven members:

 - Michèle Artigue, Université Paris Diderot, France

 - Ferdinando Arzarello, Università degli Studi di Torino, Italy

 - Bill Barton, The University of Auckland, New Zealand (chair)

 - William (Bill) McCallum, University of Arizona, USA